 top of page

-Gaslighting isn’t always dramatic.
-It doesn’t only come from narcissists or abusers.
-Sometimes it shows up in the quiet ways a friend or partner convinces you your needs are unreasonable, your feelings are exaggerated, or your reality is less valid than theirs.
+We talk about gaslighting in relationships and family dynamics a lot.
+But gaslighting in friendships can be just a real.
+Sometimes it shows up in the quiet ways a friend or neighbor convinces you your needs are unreasonable, your feelings are exaggerated, or your reality is less valid than theirs.

 Colorful textured paper profiles facing each other.
 Red, blue, yellow, and pink dominate, creating a vibrant, abstract composition.